 The code for producing the displays such as GNS430, GNS530, G1000, and a large number of other instrument displays are in the Xplane’s main engine.
 But a custom display can also be written with an external plugin.
 For example, in my cockpit, I have two G5 screens (purchased from AFM), GNS 430 (purchased from RealityXP), and Avitab for the iPAD tablet.
 I opted for RealityXP’s GNS430 because it more closely resembles the real thing than Xplane’s internal GNS430.
 The default Cessna 172’s panel.png size is 1024 x 1024.
 This was too small to fit all of the above screens.
 So I increased it to 2048 x 1024.
 All you have to do is to create a new blank panel.png file of the size you want.
 But like any other texture file, the size must conform to the power-of-2 rule.

-We can get a snapshot of the panel.png memory contents by executing the command sim/operation/make_panel_previews (using the DataRefTool plugin).
+We can get the contents of the panel.png memory by executing the command sim/operation/make_panel_previews (using the DataRefTool plugin).
 This will write the image to a file named Panel_Preview.png in the cockpit_3d\-PANELS-\ directory.
 Every cockpit screen should write to a different area of the image.
 Overlapping images will obviously screw up all the display screens.
 Avitab has an option to specify the pixel location of its image within the panel.png file.
 RealityXP also has an option to specify its image location.
 The snapshot image is shown below.
 For some reason, the G5 screens were not showing, but I had to do some trial and error and figured out it was actually being written to the lower left corner.

 In the C172’s acf file, we also need to disable Xplane’s own GNS430 screen as well as the GNS530 screen.
 Even though I had deleted the GNS530 object from the Cessna 172’s avionics stack, Xplane will continue to write its screen output in panel.png.
 This is obviously unnecessary and will only slow down Xplane.
 This can be easily removed from the acf file with a text editor.
 In fact there is another group of objects labelled RUBBISHNUTNECESSARY, which as far as I could tell, is a bunch of annunciators that serve no purpose, so I removed all of them as well.

 The Panel_Preview.png file can be used to UV map the displays to the correct areas of the file (panel.png file cannot be used because it is a blank file).
-Even though we are using Panel_Preview.png, Xplane will actually use its internal panel.png to texture the screen during runtime.
+Even though we are using Panel_Preview.png, Xplane will actually use its internal panel.png to texture the object during runtime.

 Using Planemaker to add screens to panel.png